AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 1. Make a call to the PDF Electronic Seal operation that includes the following:
     * The file path to an input PDF (from the local machine).
     * [Required parameters](#parameters)
-    * Specify an optional file path to a logo/watermark/background image used as part of the signature field's seal appearance.
+    * Specify an optional file path to a logo/watermark/background image used as part of the seal's appearance.
 Supported formats include:
         * image/jpeg
         * image/png
 1. The electronically sealed PDF file obtained will be saved to specified output file path.